 Welcome to our Beating the Street review.
-Beating the Street has practical information on how to build a stocks and shares portfolio written by one the most successful fund managers of all time.
+Beating the Street has practical information on how to build a stocks and shares portfolio, being written by one the most successful fund managers of all time.

 About the Author Peter Lynch